NapkinVisual/Napkin-Visual/docs/api-reference/advanced-usages/saving-loading-w-schema.md

 - `SchemaManager.getDatasetToSave()` will output an array of dataset.
 - `SchemaManager.getConfigToSave()` will output a JSON blob of the current config.

-In the example blow, `foo` is the id of the KeplerGl instance to be save.
+In the example blow, `foo` is the id of the instance to be save.

 ```js
 import KeplerGlSchema from 'kepler.gl/schemas';